FarmBot-Docs/farmbot-software/v11/FarmBot-Software/how-to-guides/axis-setup.md

 :boom: Using [special hardware](#how-it-works), FarmBot will **detect** when the home position has been reached.

-:white-check-mark: Once the home position is reached the first time, FarmBot will back up a short distance and then move forward again to **verify** that the home position is found a second time in the same location.
+:white_check_mark: Once the home position is reached the first time, FarmBot will back up a short distance and then move forward again to **verify** that the home position is found a second time in the same location.
 If the verification fails, FarmBot will go back to step 1 of the process.

 :house: Once the verification succeeds, FarmBot will **set** the current location as the home position.
 In other words, FarmBot's coordinates will be set to `(0, 0, 0)`.